Bethesda Home Care

 Home care is often worth trying when the person can still stay home with scheduled help for meals, bathing, errands, companionship, reminders, transportation, safety, or family caregiver relief.

-Assisted living may be closer when supervision needs are constant, home safety cannot be managed, social isolation is severe, or the family cannot safely cover gaps between visits.
+Assisted living may make sense when supervision needs are constant, home safety cannot be managed, social isolation is severe, or the family cannot safely cover gaps between visits.